oneops/oneops-training/includes/user-1-beginner.md

 - Rapid elasticity
 - Measured service

+Note:
 from NIST http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-145.pdf

 ## 3 Cloud Service Delivery Methods

-- Software as a Service _SaaS_: Consume the cloud
+- Software as a Service _SaaS_: Consume cloud applications.
-- Platform as a Service _PaaS_: Leverage the cloud
+- Platform as a Service _PaaS_: Leverage the cloud for your own applications.
 - Infrastructure as a Service _IaaS_: Be a cloud

+Note:
+- SaaS is not enough, you dont control the application
+- IaaS is to bare bones, but potentially necesary to run your own cloud
+- PaasS .. great but you want to be your own PaaS to avoid dependence on PaaS provider

 ## Deployment Methods

-- Private cloud
-- Public cloud
+- Public cloud: available to anyone
+- Private cloud: only available to you
 - Mixed

+Note:
+- only mixed is truly competitive and possible on a global scale

+## Cloud Provider

+Either commercial company

+- Amazon
+- Microsoft
+- Google
+- Rackspace
+- Others

+Or your own provider using

+- OpenStack

-## Which Cloud?
+## Which to choose?

-- Each cloud platform introduces lock-in
-- Specific API and tools
+- Each cloud introduces lock-in specific API and tools
 - No cloud is available globally
+- Different advantages over time and location
+- Varying stability and up-time

+Hence, choose none = all of them.

+Note:
+- using multiple clouds is necessary but expensive
+- use cloud agnostic tools to reduce cost

 ## OneOps